 The next slide includes some important points and employer obligations.
 More information can be found in this Toolkit’s other sections, e.g. Residence Permits, Finnish authorities and their services, and Where to get more information.
 The Guide to International Recruitment published by Kokka kohti Suomea project also has valuable information on hiring international employees.

 – Make sure that the employee has the required permit in order to be eligible to reside and work in Finland.
-For more info, check Toolkit’s Residence permits section.
+For more info, check the Toolkit’s Residence permits section.

-– All the same laws, collective agreements and obligations apply to foreign employees than to Finnish employees
+– All the same laws, collective agreements and obligations apply to foreign employees than to Finnish employees.

 – Provide the Employment and Economic Development Office (TE Office) with information regarding the principal terms and conditions of employment when the person to be hired is other than an EU citizen or a person comparable to an EU citizen.
-Information must be submitted without delay (within a week) and is required in all cases regardless the type of residence permit.
+Information must be submitted without delay (within a week) and is required in all cases regardless of the type of residence permit.
 This can be done by sending a copy of the job contract or TEM054 form (an appendix to the residence permit application of an employed person)

 – Inform the shop steward, the elected representative and the occupational safety and health representative at the workplace about the name of the foreign employee (other than EU citizen) and the applicable collective agreement